-For initial Phase II awards, the first budget period, which will cover 12 months, is anticipated to begin April 4, 2022.
-For second and third Phase II awards, the first budget period is anticipated to begin on or before May 21, 2022.
+For initial Phase II awards, the first budget period, which will cover 12 months, is anticipated to begin August 22, 2022.

 Funding for the second budget period will be contingent on the demonstration of adequate progress, evaluation of programmatic priorities, availability of funds, and compliance with the terms and conditions of the award.